Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: SillyDogPhotos, Shutterstock

-These are massive dogs—and they’re even bigger babies.
+Black and Tan Coonhounds are massive dogs, and they’re even bigger babies.
 They have an incredibly sweet disposition, making them gentle giants.
-They have an impeccable sense of smell, which is what makes this breed so fantastic on the hunt.
+They have an impeccable sense of smell, which is what makes them so fantastic on the hunt.
 They take their work very seriously, unrelenting when on the scent trail.
-However, they are quite laid back, even borderline lazy, when lounging around the house.
+However, Coonhounds are laid-back, even borderline lazy, when lounging around the house.

 hepper-dog-paw-divider2